apenella/go-docker-builder/README.md

 dockerPush.AddAuth(user, pass)
 ```

-5. Push the image to Docker registry
+5. Push the image to the Docker registry
 ```go
 err = dockerPush.Run(context.TODO())
 if err != nil {